DON’T CLONE YOUR

 large-scale operations set up with hundreds, possibly thousands, of caged and

-hormonally manipulated female dogs and cats serving as ova donors, and others
+hormonally manipulated female dogs and cats serving as ova donors, and others being

-will probably be in the six-figure range for some time before mass-production
+probably be in the six-figure range for some time before mass-production

 follows mass-demand.
 But there are many concerns other than financial: